Havvy/irc-socket/README.md

  - `realname`: [**required**] "Real name" to send with the USER command.

  - `password`: Password used to connect to the network.
 Most networks don't have one.

+ - `saslPassword`: Will be used for SASL authentication if the sasl property is also true.

+ - `saslUsername`: Will be used for SASL authentication.
+(Defaults to username if not set).

  - `proxy`: WEBIRC details if your connection is acting as a (probably web-based) proxy.